staticsn0w/octo/README.md

 # octo
-octo - a simple package manager.
+octo - a simple package manager based off of the ports concept.